Robots4Sustainability/eddie-ros/robot_setup.md

 1. Make shure to hold onto the arms as they will fall down slowly.
 Then press the emergency button.
 2. Now rest the arms on the sides of the base.
 3. Press the button on the side of the base to turn it off.
+Make sure to always put the wireless emergency stop button back into its chargin dock.

-# Check connection
+## Check connection

 1. Connect the ethernet and set the network settings on your machine.